espressif/vscode-esp-idf-extension/docs/UNIT_TESTING.md

 ## Configure the ESP-IDF Project to enable unit tests in the extension

-Let's say the user has a ESP-IDF project with the following structure:
+Let's say you has a ESP-IDF project with the following structure:

 ```
 unit_test